matthewshammond/MailBridge/README.md

 When in Postmark mode, the following changes occur:

 - **Form Submissions**: Emails are formatted with Postmark-specific styling and branding
-- **Subject Lines**: All subjects are prefixed with "Postmark Inquiry:"
+- **Subject Lines**: Uses same subject format as iCloud mode for compatibility
 - **Auto-Replies**: Responses include Postmark branding and styled formatting
 - **Notifications**: Pushover notifications indicate Postmark mode
 - **Email Processing**: The system looks for Postmark-specific subject patterns